wobsoriano/vue-stripe/docs/content/index.md

 ---
 seo:
   title: Vue Stripe - Vue components for Stripe.js and Elements
-  description: Vue components for Stripe.js and Elements with full TypeScript support.
+  description: Vue components for Stripe.js and Elements.
+Integrate secure payment forms and accept payments in your Vue applications.
-    Provides 1:1 parity with React Stripe.js SDK.
 ---

 ::u-page-hero